Consult this FAQ for quick answers to common questions.

 |Rules of Play||Rather than printing the 11" x 17" booklet format, it easiest and cheapest to print the 8.5" x 11" Google Doc.|

 |Dice and Spinner||While both plastic dice and spinner options require some outlay of cash, the Virtual Dice Roller is free and available any student with a computer or mobile device.|

 You are free to modify the game to suit your needs.
 This is why we have provided all source materials in Adobe Illustrator.
 We only ask that you provide attribution to our original work in the new versions you create.
-And we would love you to share your variations with us as we iteratively improve the game.
+And we would love for you to share your variations with us as we iteratively improve the game.